 Depending on the state you live in, the person you grant a durable power of attorney for healthcare may be called any one of the following:

 Note that in some states they combine the living will and the durable power of attorney for healthcare into one document called an “advance health care directive.”

 In general, the rights you give your health care agent may include:

 - Providing medical decisions that aren’t covered in your healthcare declaration

 - Enforcing your healthcare wishes in court if necessary

-- Hiring and firing doctors and medical workers seeing to your treatment
+- Hiring and firing the doctors, medical workers, and caregivers providing your treatment

 - Having access to medical records

 State laws for creating these documents vary, so it’s a good idea to do some research on your particular state’s requirements.

 Do Not Resuscitate Orders (DNR)